Motion vs Time in Lean: Improve Work by Studying Motion

 Questions Worth Asking

-• Are our teams burned out from chasing time, or supported by systems that simplify motion?
+• Are our teams burned out chasing time, or supported by systems that simplify motion?

-• Are we measuring outcomes, or studying causes?
+• Are we measuring outcomes, or studying root causes?

-• Are we reacting to delays, or redesigning the flow of work?
+• Are we reacting to delays, or redesigning flow to prevent them?

-Time Still Matters.
-But It's Not the Starting Point.
+Time Still Matters, But Not as the Starting Point

-It should be: “How is the work done, and why does it move the way it does?”
-In the world of motion vs time lean thinking, time is treated as the result, not the starting point.
+The first question should always be: “How is the work done, and why does it move the way it does?”
+Motion-focused thinking treats time as an outcome, not a metric to chase.

 Conclusion: Focus on What Moves People